 - Boron for healthy bones

-- Silicon to ease arthritis, bursitis, and tendonitis
+- Silicon to support joints and connective tissue

 - Vitamins A, C, D, E, F, and P